(Editor's note: This article was written in 2013 and returned to the front page on August 13th, 2017).

-Conor McGregor (12-2) is the UFC's first Ireland-born fighter since Tom Egan in 2009.
+Conor McGregor (12-2) is the UFC's first Republic of Ireland-born fighter since Tom Egan in 2009.
 Egan's stay in the UFC consisted of fighting in Dublin against John Hathaway, and promptly getting elbowed out of the UFC.
 The signing of McGregor should bring something different to the table than just a one-off fight.
 He's one of the better prospects in the sport, and he will debut at featherweight against Marcus Brimage at UFC on Fuel TV 9 in Sweden.

 This GIFathon will show you some of his best moments competing in Cage Warriors FC.
 McGregor captured both the lightweight and featherweight belts before making the move to the big time, and you will get to see those finishes and a few more samplings of his work.